dokku/dokku-redis/README.md

 dokku redis:expose lollipop 6379
 ```

-Expose the service on the service's normal ports, with the first on a specified ip adddress (127.0.0.1):
+Expose the service on the service's normal ports, with the first on a specified ip address (127.0.0.1):

 ```shell
 dokku redis:expose lollipop 127.0.0.1:6379